CogitatorTech/infera/docs/README.md

 2. **Install dependencies:**

-   The project includes a `Makefile` target to help set up the development environment.
+   The project includes a [`Makefile`](../Makefile) target to help set up the development environment.
 For Debian-based systems, you can run:
    ```bash
    make install-deps
    ```
    This will install necessary system packages, Rust tools, and Python dependencies.
-For other operating systems, please refer to the `Makefile` to see the list of dependencies and install them manually.
+For other operating systems, please check the `Makefile` to see the list of dependencies and install them manually.

 3. **Build the extension:**